material-components/material-components-web/packages/mdc-top-app-bar/README.md

 ## Variants

-### Top App Bar With Action Icons
+### Top App Bar With Action Items

-Top app bars can contain action which are placed on the side opposite the menu icon.
+Top app bars can contain action items which are placed on the side opposite the navigation icon.

 ```html
 <header class="mdc-top-app-bar">